View Louis Luciani's Obituary on PJStar.com and share memories

 Louis Vincent Luciani

-Louis Vincent Luciani, age 95, of Chillicothe, passed away on Friday, December 13, 2019 at St. Joseph Nursing Home in Lacon.
+CHILLICOTHE -- Louis Vincent Luciani, age 95, of Chillicothe, passed away on Friday, December 13, 2019, at St. Joseph Nursing Home in Lacon.
 Louis was born on June 19, 1924, as Luigi Vincenzo Luciani in Galliera Veneta, Italy to Paul and Augusta (Bordignon) Luciani.
 He married Millie E. Sewards on April 3, 1951 in Chillicothe.

 Surviving are his children, Mary (Michael) Browder of Yukon, OK, David (Pam) Luciani of Boerne, TX, Michael (Sue) Luciani of Pensacola Beach, FL, and Janet (Mark) Swanson of Chillicothe, IL; his sister, Brenda (Mario) De Paoli of Mackay, QLD, Australia; his sister-in-law, Bette Sewards-Buill of Venice, FL; nine grandchildren; and 20 great-grandchildren.
 He was preceded in death by his parents; his sister, Mary Batros; wife, Millie Luciani; and his granddaughter, Michelle Luciani.